 The Fog Of War: Eleven Lessons From The Life Of Robert S. McNamara

-The Fog of War is a fascinating insight into the US government’s decisions regarding the Cuban Missile Crisis and Vietnam policy.
+[NO LONGER WORKS] The Fog of War is a fascinating insight into the US government’s decisions regarding the Cuban Missile Crisis and Vietnam policy.
 Robert McNamara gives viewers 11 lessons we all need to learn from those decisions in order to avoid making the same mistakes.
 To enhance the haunting visuals, the film score was written by Philip Glass and it beautifully matches the powerful imagery.

 Super Size Me